-Prof. Deirdre O'Shea, F.Ps.S.I., C.Psychol.Ps.S.I., is Associate Professor of Work and Organisational Psychology in the Department of Work and Employment Studies at the Kemmy Business School, University of Limerick.
+Prof. Deirdre O'Shea, F.Ps.S.I., C.Psychol.Ps.S.I., is Professor of Work and Organisational Psychology in the Department of Work and Employment Studies at the Kemmy Business School, University of Limerick.
 She is a Fellow of the Psychological Society of Ireland and a Chartered work and organisational psychologist.

-She currently serves as an Executive Committee Member of the European Association of Work & Organizational Psychology (www.eawop.org).
+She currently serves as General Secretary and Executive Committee Member of the European Association of Work & Organizational Psychology (www.eawop.org).
 She is a member of the Board of Delegates (EAWOP representative) of the Alliance for Organizational Psychology (AOP; https://alliancefororganizationalpsychology.com/), and Chair of the AOP conference subcommittee.
 The AOP is a federation of work, industrial and organisational psychology societies from around the world (IAAP Div 1, EAWOP, SIOP, CSIOP) with a remit to expand the application, contribution and impact of work and organisational psychology to society and to improve the quality of work life, and the effectiveness of individuals and organisations.

 Deirdre's research interests include: psychological resource-based interventions, self-regulation, work motivation, emotions and emotion regulation, trust, proactive behaviour, occupational health psychology, and voice and silence in the workplace, amongst others.
 As a work and organisational psychologist, she is interested in examining these topics in the context of work in its broadest sense, including employment, entrepreneurship, sporting organisations and political fora.

 Together with her colleagues, she received the 2017 Best Paper Award in the European Journal of Work and Organisational Psychology, awarded by the European Association of Work and Organisational Psychology (EAWOP) and sponsored by the Centre for Creative Leadership.